MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-dropbox-step3-copy-to-migrations.md

 - M365-collaboration
 - SPMigration
 search.appverid: MET150
-description: "Learn what the third step in using Migration Manager to migrate Google Drive."
+description: "Learn what the third step in using Migration Manager to migrate Dropbox."
 ---

 # Step 3: Copy to migrations (Preview)